timoheijne/MatchmakingJS/README.md

 - Get more experience with NodeJS and networking programming
 - Find a good reason to use multi-threading/clusters
 - Write a very nice portfolio piece that I can possibly use for future projects
+- Some way of geo matching (better ping etc)
 - Optional but preferable: Learn how to unit test
 - Optional but preferable: Continuous Intergration